Ring of Jumping Gear Guide 5e: Backflip Over a Goblin!

 Player’s Handbook, pg.
 191

-What Is a Ring of Jumping?
+What Is a Ring of Jumping in Simple Terms?

 The Ring of Jumping is an uncommon magic ring that allows its wearer (once attuned) to cast the Jump spell on themself at will.
 Jump is a 1st-level transmutation spell that triples the jump distance (both horizontally and vertically) of the spell’s target for the next minute or the spell ends.

-Unlike a lot of items that require their user to expend charges that are regained after a while or can only be used once or twice per rest, the Ring of Jumping is one of the few magic items that allows at-will spellcasting.
+Unlike a lot of items that require their user to expend charges that are regained after a while or can only be used once or twice per rest, the Ring of Jumping is one of the few magic items that allows at-will spellcasting

-Is the Ring of Jumping Good in 5e?
+Using the Ring of Jumping

 Jump